-Looking for a cozy, comforting, filling soup that’s easy to make?
-This Potato Leek Lentil Stew ticks the boxes, and it’s made with just a few basic ingredients.
 Want to take it up a notch?
-I’ve also included links to recent quick and easy add-on recipes for roasted brussels sprouts, radicchio, and tomatillos - plus other wonderful options; make one or all, it’s up to you!
+I’ve also included links to quick and easy topping recipes for roasted brussels sprouts, radicchio, and tomatillos - each with air fryer and oven instructions.
+Make one or all, it’s up to you!
 Each one elevates the stew, which is pretty delicious all on its own, too.
+I also love smoky hemp heart seasoning on this stew.

 What you’ll love about this stew: